 Software Systems for Astronomy (SSFA) - June 22- July 31, 2020 (Now Online)

-SSFA is tentatively to be offered July 20-31, 2020 for the sixth annual Software Systems for Astronomy.
+SSFA is now offered online from June 22 thru July 31, 2020 for the sixth annual Software Systems for Astronomy.
 An intensive software class for those interested in Software in Astronomy is offered by Professor Albert Conrad.SSFA (Software Systems for Astronomy) is a course developed that teaches students the basics they need to produce software tools and systems that astronomers and telescope operators find intuitive and efficient to operate.
 SSFA provides a bridge between these two disciplines, the branch of astronomy that teaches students practical observing skills and the branch of computer science that teaches students how to develop reliable, user-friendly, software systems.
 SSFA is a course on telescope and instrument control systems, observation planning tools, and data analysis software.
 This course will be offered by Dr. Albert Conrad in the last two weeks of July.
 Students will work with existing software tools and current design methodologies.
 A required lab tied to the class will also be offered for hands on experiential learning.
 In the lab students will implement their software designs and then apply the software systems they have created to real-life problems in astronomy.
 Lab exercises complement the presentations in control systems, planning tools, data analysis, and archiving given in the lectures.
 Team programming techniques and proven methods for providing robust software solutions are also exercised in the lab.
 Prerequisites: ASTR 110 or ASTR 180; CS 150.
 Prerequisites are waived for observatory employees who wish to take the course for professional development.
 This is a great summer course at the foothills of Maunakea, location for many of the best observatories in the world.
 2020 Syllabus <Link>

 Interested in the SSFA program?